dssg/bikeshare/README.md

 ### Scrapers
 Scrapers are built to get the metadata for the database.
 Many thanks to Anna Meredith & [Patrick Collins](https://github.com/capitalsigma) for their code contributions on this.

 The Weather Scrapers use [Forecast.io](http://forecast.io).
 They also use the corresponding [python wrapper](https://github.com/ZeevG/python-forcast.io).
 To keep the weather data up to date, you'll need a forecast.io API key.
+To prevent a unicode error when writing to csv, we use Unicode.csv.
+See the `requirements.txt` file.

 ### Notes
 The difference in ordering is a known, legacy issue.